plotly/dash-alternative-viz/README.md

 ### Looking for something more generic?

-The following components and component libraries are all MIT-licensed and free for you to use:
+The following components and component libraries are all *MIT-licensed* and free for you to use, just like Dash and Plotly:

 - For general images (SVG, PNG, JPG, GIF), see the `html.Img` component.
 - For XSS-safe Python interfaces for HTML, see [`dash_html_components`](https://dash.plot.ly/dash-html-components)